 - Eat sensibly.
 A high uric acid level may be lowered a bit by avoiding a high protein intake and foods rich in purines, such as liver, kidneys and seafood.
 Also avoid eating foods high in yeast extracts, such as Marmite®.
 See separate Gout Diet Sheet for more details.

 - If you drink a lot of alcohol then it may help if you reduce the amount that you drink.
 You do not need to stop drinking alcohol altogether but cutting down may help if you drink a lot.
 In particular, avoid binge drinking.
-Keep to within the recommended levels of alcohol - these are 21 units per week for men and 14 units per week for women.
+Men and women should drink no more than 14 units of alcohol per week, no more than three units in any one day and have at least two alcohol-free days a week.

 - If you drink a lot of sugar-sweetened soft drinks, especially those containing fructose, it may help to reduce the number or cut them out altogether.

 - If you are taking any medicines, check whether they are a cause of gout (see above).
 An alternative medicine may be available.
 Your doctor will advise.

 - Avoid lack of fluid in the body (dehydration) by drinking plenty of water (up to two litres per day unless there is a medical reason to not do so).

 - Have your blood pressure checked at least once a year.
 High blood pressure is more common in people with gout.